Outside IR35 Consultancy Agreement – For A Company

 - Helps the company to retain its self-employed contractor status

-- Assists you to be ready for the private sector changes in April 2020
+- Assists you with the private sector changes that took place in April 2021

 - Goes hand-in hand with what you do in practice